solarmon/Amiga-Keyboard/README.md

 **Note:** Ideally, I would have liked the mapping and layouts to be available in amigapcb.org - this would be ideal.
 Alternatively, this mapping and layout should be really done in something like KiCad.
 In the future I may look at converting these in to KiCad once I learn how to use it.

-See the [Wiki](../../wiki) for information on how to best use yEd on these GaphML keyboard mappings.
+See the [Wiki](../../wiki) for information on how to best use yEd on these GraphML keyboard mappings.

 ## Supported keyboard membranes